Chinese firms step up dollar debt redemptions as yuan weakens

-HONG KONG (Reuters) - Chinese companies that have borrowed heavily in global dollar debt markets are increasingly planning early repayments of their dollar-denominated loans and bonds as the Chinese yuan’s weakness extends into the new year.
+HONG KONG, Jan 8 (Reuters) - Chinese companies that have borrowed heavily in global dollar debt markets are increasingly planning early repayments of their dollar-denominated loans and bonds as the Chinese yuan’s weakness extends into the new year.

 Bankers say the expected yuan depreciation over the next few years as U.S. interest rates head higher and China’s take the opposite track will push more companies to follow suit to reduce exposure to dollar debt.

-China SCE Property Holdings Limited (1966.HK) said on Wednesday that it would redeem its $350 million senior note due 2017, while another real estate company, SUNAC China Holdings Limited (1918.HK), said it had completed the redemption of its dollar note due next year.
+China SCE Property Holdings Limited said on Wednesday that it would redeem its $350 million senior note due 2017, while another real estate company, SUNAC China Holdings Limited, said it had completed the redemption of its dollar note due next year.

 Under normal circumstances, non-investment-grade companies rarely redeem bonds early as they don’t always have easy access to refinancing, but that is changing as the yuan’s fall deepens and financing channels in China become available.